axsh/wakame-vdc/docs/content/usage/windows-machine-images.md

 the Wakame-vdc database.
 Therefore, only a user with the private part of the ssh key pair can learn the password.

-The `mussel` program can be invoked on the machine hosting Wakame as shown here:
+Currently, the easiest way to retrieve the initial password is by using the `mussel` utility.
+It has a feature that fetches the encrypted password from the database and decrypts it with the given key.
+It can be invoked on the machine hosting Wakame-vdc as shown
+here:

 ```bash
 $ mussel instance decrypt_password i-mrdw5pcf ssh-cbixzm91.pem